SlimRunner/desmos-scripts-addons/README.md

 1. **[Table Tools][tabletoolsfolder]** — Allows to add points interactively using `ctrl` + `left mouse button`.
 Points are aggregated into a table of your choice that can be selected through a button that appears next to valid table expressions.
 1. **[Right Click Patch][rmbpatchfolder]** — A small quality of life patch that allows you to right click the color bubble to open the color tray instead of a long-hold.
 1. **[Alpha Features Enabler][alphaenablerfolder]** — Enables the advanced styling features that are in alpha as of November 2020.
 First discovered by the discord user ElFisho_2.
 Desmos developers warn to use these with care for the time being because they are highly experimental features.
+1. **[Color Tray Patch][traypatchfolder]** — Overrides the behavior of the color tray so that when you have more than 5 rows of colors you get a scrollbar to keep things neat.
+This script might need be removed in the future when this is fixed officially by Desmos.
+I'll update this script to show a message when that happens.

 *There is a readme in each script folder with more in-depth details about the script itself.*